 The State of Kentucky has been making headlines lately.
 With the legalization of medical marijuana, many people are asking if Delta 8 THC is legal in Kentucky?
-The answer to that question is yes!
-It may come as a surprise, but Delta 8 THC is not only legal in Kentucky, but also federally.
-As long as it contains less than a .3% delta-9 tetrahydrocannabinol concentration (Delta 9-THC), it can be purchased without worries.
+The answer to that question may come as a surprise, but Delta 8 THC is not only legal in Kentucky, but also federally.
+As long as it contains less than a .3% delta-9 tetrahydrocannabinol concentration (Delta 9-THC) as measured on a dry weight basis, it can be purchased without worries.

 Yes, Delta 8 THC is legal in the State of Kentucky.

 Delta 8 legal concerns have been coming up recently due to the newly-popularized cannabinoid becoming the talk of towns across the state.
 Known as a mildly-psychoactive cannabinoid that will give users a "high", hemp-derived cannabinoids have been legal in Kentucky since the passing of the Farm Bill in 2018.
 As long the Delta-9 content remains at or under the .3%, all industrial hemp derivatives including one of the isomers of hemp, Delta-8 THC, is legal under both state and federal laws.
 State regulators have remarked on limiting the Delta-8 content, but it's lawmakers' role to define the state's stance on tetrahydrocannabinols.